KumoCorp/kumomta/docs/changelog/main.md

   line, or, in the case of the `technical difficulties` error message, the stack trace of the triggering issue.
 This information is available in `log_record.response.command`.
-* Add explicit `close` method to AMQP and HTTP client objects.
+* Add explicit `close` method to AMQP, HTTP and Kafka client objects.
 * Added UUID functions in a new [kumo.uuid](../reference/kumo.uuid/index.md) module.